 Your company's email system plays a vital role in keeping your employees connected with one another and with your customers, and keeping it as secure as possible is a must.
 Although scammers can use a variety of methods to attack your company, email is one of the most common sources of phishing and other types of ransomware attacks.
 These attackers send emails containing dangerous links, often while pretending to be a legitimate company, which are designed to gain unauthorized access to your company's financial data, medical records, insurance details, or other sensitive personal information.

-Additional Steps to Protect Your Data
+Steps to Protect Your Data

 Train Your Staff to Recognize Potential Security Threats

-Employees may unintentionally miss steps if they are not clear on what they are supposed to be doing or intentionally cut corners if they know there is little to no accountability within the company.
 If you have not already done so, now is the time to implement accountability standards to ensure everyone at your company understands the importance of working securely at all times.
 Simply knowing what potential threats exist and what should be done to prevent them is not enough...making sure your employees are actively doing their part is essential.

-Invest in Data Loss Prevention Software
+Invest in Data Loss Prevention and Email Security Software

 At Zix, we are here to help businesses of any size find and implement new methods of dealing with potential cybersecurity threats.
 Although the sophistication of these threats is higher than ever in 2021, striving to build a secure company culture that values actively taking steps to prevent cybersecurity problems before they occur can go a long way toward keeping your company's confidential data out of the wrong hands.
 Contact us today to learn more about our cybersecurity programs that are available to your business or to get started!